The Best Debt Collection Letter Guides and Templates for your Business

 Download Collection Letter Samples

 The purpose of a collection letter is to get your debtor’s attention, but that almost never happens on the first try… Until now.
-This collection letter sample maximizes the results of a first follow-up by actually getting the attention of your debtor at an early stage.
+The first collection letter sample maximizes the results of a first follow-up by actually getting the attention of your debtor at an early stage.

 You can legally get the IRS to help you combat delinquencies, and this guide reveals how.
-This collection letter sample has helped countless businesses drastically reduce third party expenses and collect their most delinquent receivables faster than ever before.
+This most aggressive collection letter sample has helped countless businesses drastically reduce third party expenses and collect their most delinquent receivables faster than ever before.
 This approach can increase your in-house 90-day account collections by 50% or more, and this letter has proven to get even the most delinquent debtors to finally pay their debt.
 You can’t beat having the IRS on your side in a collection matter.
 Cut through the lies and get customers to finally pay their debt.
-Download Now
+Download Now This Aggressive Collection Letter

 Even though receiving a bad check is less common for some businesses, it’s crucial for every type of business to know how to deal with it before it occurs.
 Collecting late payments is enough of a headache, and, if you aren’t prepared for a bad check situation, that headache will only get worse.

-This collection letter template makes it significantly easier (and quicker) to collect payment from a debtor who gives you a bad check.
+This free bad check letter sample makes it significantly easier (and quicker) to collect payment from a debtor who gives you a bad check.
 Nearly 90% of bad checks are drawn on accounts less than one year old.
-Download Now
+Download Now Bad Check Collection Letter

 Video Tutorial On How To Use The Collection Letters